-Dominick Dawes ’04 enters his first season as Head Coach of the Norwich University men's ice hockey program in 2025–26, becoming just the 12th head coach in the team’s 116-year history.
+Dominick Dawes ’04 enters his second season at the helm of the Norwich University men's ice hockey program in 2026–27, after becoming just the 12th head coach in the team's 116-year history in 2025-26.

 Prior to Stevenson, Dawes served as the head coach at Neumann from 2008–2015, where he compiled 107 wins and became the AHCA National Division III Coach of the Year after guiding the Knights to the 2009 national title.
 His success in building competitive, disciplined teams has made him one of the most respected coaches in Division III hockey.